NativeScript/plugins/packages/appavailability/README.md

 ```
 ### Opening an app (with web fallback)

-Now that you know whether an app is installed or not, you probably want to launch it.
+Once you have confirmed that the app is installed on the device, you probably want to launch it.
 Here's a snippet that opens the mobile Twitter app and falls back to the website if it's not installed.

 ```typescript